hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Game Overview/README.md

 ![](img/GameOverview/17.png)

 * *Game Owner* - The game-owner e-mail address is shown.
+* *Feedback* - Click to report a problem or give us feedback on the portal.
+* *Dark/Light Theme* - Click to change the UI theme.
+* *Manage Account* - Click to manage your GameSparks account.
 * *Change Password* - Click to change your GameSparks account password.
 * *Log Out* - Click to log out of the platform.